 Average female labour participation rate in Hand in Hand countries: 53%

 Female participation rate in Hand in Hand Self-Help Groups: 90%

 Our approach to women’s empowerment varies according to the cultural norms of each country.
 In Afghanistan, we learned to establish exclusively male Self-Help Groups as a way to build trust and, ultimately, reach members’ wives and daughters.
-Consequently, our female participation rate in the country is 50 percent – significantly higher than both the national female labor participation rate of 16 percent and the target rate of 35 percent set by the Afghan government for aid programs.
+Consequently, our female participation rate in the country is 50 percent – significantly higher than both the national female labour participation rate of 16 percent and the target rate of 35 percent set by the Afghan government for aid programmes.
 Women seeking work in India face fewer cultural barriers, but the need among female micro-entrepreneurs is arguably just as great.
 According to the International Labour Organization the country ranks 120 out of 131 in women’s labor force participation.
 Rurally, barely one in three women work – 19.5 million fewer than just five years ago.
 Rwanda represents another extreme.
 Forty-three percent of registered business owners in the country are women, along with an astonishing 64 percent of MPs – more by far than anywhere else in the world.
 But for all the progress Rwanda has made on women’s equality, the country as a whole has a long way to go.
-The majority of Rwandans are still engaged in subsistence farming, necessitating far-reaching sector-wide improvements, while 28 percent are considered ‘food-insecure’ by the World Food Program.
+The majority of Rwandans are still engaged in subsistence farming, necessitating far-reaching sector-wide improvements, while 28 percent are considered ‘food-insecure’ by the World Food Programme.

 For all the differences among Hand in Hand operating countries, the women we support in each agree on one thing: the value of an improved income and independent decision-making.
-In a poll of Afghan Self-Help Group members, women almost unanimously reported experiencing a new found sense of freedom.
+In a poll of Afghan Self-Help Group members, women almost unanimously reported experiencing a newfound sense of freedom.